Mehmed II of Karaman: First reign

-The Ottoman interregnum ended in 1413 when Mehmet I defeated Musa Çelebi in Rumeli.
-After the victory Mehmet I returned to Anatolia and defeated Karamanids in 1414.
+The Ottoman interregnum ended in 1413 when Mehmed I defeated Musa Çelebi in Rumeli.
+After the victory, Mehmed I returned to Anatolia and defeated Karamanids in 1414.
 Mehmet II agreed to give all Ottoman territory (the forts given by Temur and the cities annexed by himself) back.
 Although he tried to infringe the treaty in 1415 he was arrested and had to swear an oath never to infringe again.
 He kept his promise and peace prevailed between the Ottoman Empire and the Karamanids during 1415-1422 period.

 But Mehmet II continued to fight in other fronts.
 He allied himself with the Ramadanids (a small lordship) in Çukurova (South Turkey, Cilicia of the antiquity) and began fighting against the Dulkadirids, a vassal of Egyptian Mamluks in south east Anatolia.
 In 1420, he was captured near Kayseri by the Mamluks and was jailed in Cairo, Egypt.

 Second reign and death

 After the Mamluk sultan died in 1421, Mehmet was released.
 He returned to Karaman where he declared himself the bey of Karaman.
 He ruled on the former Karaman territory with the exception of Niğde, where his brother ruled.

 In 1421, Mehmet I of the Ottoman Empire died, and soon the war between the Ottomans and the Karamanids was renewed.
 Early in 1423, Mehmet II attempted to take Antalya, a port in south west Anatolia, from the Ottomans.
-Probably he thought that the new Ottoman sultan Murat II who just survived two rebellions (by his uncle and younger brother) wouldn't fight for the port far from his capital.
+Probably he thought that the new Ottoman sultan Murad II who just survived two rebellions (by his uncle and younger brother) wouldn't fight for the port far from his capital.
 However, the governor of Antalya was able to defend the city.
 During the battle Mehmet was killed and his sons lifted the siege.